kennalewi/digitalgarden/content/index.md

 ---
 title: Welcome to My Island
 ---
-Hello, my name is Kenna and I'm a student at the University of Cincinnati studying to recieve my Bachelors of Fine Arts.
+Hello, my name is Kenna and I'm a student at the University of Cincinnati studying to receive my Bachelors of Fine Arts.
 I also received my Associates of Applied Business, in Applied Graphic Communications at the University of Cincinnati Blue Ash.

 This is my [[Digital Garden]], where I engage in [[Learning in Public]].